October 2017 E-News from Diversity and Inclusion

 Wednesday, October 25, 6 8 pm, Boyle Education Center 155

-Join us for food and festivities while learning about the programs and activities available through Multicultural Activities.
+Join us for food and festivities while learning about the programs and activities available through Diversity and Inclusion.

 Monday, October 23, Noon - 1pm, Madras Campus Lobby